VictorSichun/QuantifulTest/README.md

 ./A3 arg
 ```
 Replace ```arg``` by the name of an existing database; otherwise, it would run into an error
-### Report
+## Report

+Sorry for the hard-coding:sweat_smile:, I was trying to focus on the implementations of the specific tasks and left other potential users, because functionality is the most important part in my future job.
+The reason why I code with Python is that:
+1. Python is easy and I'm familiar with Python;
+2. Python is handy for the data mining purposes and it is suitable for these particular tasks.

+The thoughts for A1 and A2 are pretty simple:
+1. Read through the API library and make sure I understood the relationship of the database;
+2. Setup all the required parts of the query at the beginning(A set of prompt commands can be inserted here in the future);
+3. Make sure the required information is managable and extendable;
+4. Send the constructed http request safely(use try...except block to ensure the security of the code);
+5. 'Victor' helps users to keep track of the progress.

+For A3:
-1. Used roughly one hour to learn how to program with bash
+1. Used roughly one hour to learn how to program with bash;
-2. Played around with it
+2. Played around with it;
 3. No matter if I could be selected, I had fun and learnt a lot.
 Many thanks!